Exit Strategies: Plan Early and Often Begin Your Retirement Planning Now

 Each of these options is made easier by having an exit strategy in place long before the time comes to leave.
 And each has its own set of choices and complications.
 Before proceeding to the details of each, a few general tips:

 - Gather a team of trusted specialists and advisors to help you navigate toward your long-term goals.
 At a minimum, this team should include the following professionals: an estate planner, a financial and/or investment advisor, an attorney (preferably with expertise in business, franchising, and estate planning), and an accountant or CPA.
 Also build an informal board of advisors, which could include family, friends, business associates, fellow franchisees, mentors, and your own management team.

 - Run your business as if a buyer is arriving in the next hour.
 Maintain careful records that can be read and understood by prospective buyers (not just by the 83-year-old bookkeeper you've employed for the past 47 years).
-It's a lot like cleaning your house before company arrives - even if that visit is decades away.
+It's a lot like cleaning your house before company arrives — even if that visit is decades away, surprises happen.
 Keep good records and run a tight ship.

 - Find professional help.
 Plenty of planning professionals specialize in franchising and its unique legal and financial issues.
 For instance, as a way to protect their brand identity, franchisors usually maintain a right of first refusal on any potential sale of a franchise unit.
 And if your franchisor doesn't already do so, ask them to provide sessions on retirement and transition planning, either at franchisee meetings or as a part of regional training.
 Franchisors have a strong interest in maintaining the good health of your unit(s) as part of the overall system, and seeing that this success continues after your departure from the business.